Aninstance/zws-wordpress-contacts-database/readme.txt

 * Contact information for the nearest contacts to the target are displayed, together with a Google Map upon which the target, contacts and home base are marked.
 * Uses Memcached to cache requests to the Google Distance Matrix API, to improve speed and limit API requests.
 * Administrators can browse the full database of submitted contacts.
+* Configurable map icons (administrators can set URL in admin page).

 == Requirements ==